RollBots: Other Bots

 Ms. Appy (Nicole Oliver): A member of the Kazoku tribe, it was she who recommended that Spin join the FCPD.
 She was originally Spin's teacher and is currently Tinny's teacher.
-She has been a teacher at Wozville Elementary School for ten cycles, and is so dedicated that she hardly ever leaves the school grounds.
+She has been a teacher at Wozville Elementary School for ten cycles, and is hardly ever leaves the school grounds.
 She takes her students on a field trip to each tribe's headquarters once a cycle.
-When Spin wants to find out the truth about his origins, he asks Ms. Appy if she knows anything, but she tells him that she does not remember because she has taught so many bots, and even calls Spin "Spoon".
-When her Fangbot (a RollBot dog) Pikea goes missing after eating an invisibility bot mod, Ms. Appy asks Spin to save him.
-While talking to Tinny, she accidentally tells him that Pikea is the last Fangbot of his kind.
-When Vertex catches Pikea, he says that the Fangbot looks familiar to him.
+When Spin wants to find out the truth about his origins, he asks her.
+While talking to Tinny, Mrs Appy accidentally tells him that Pikea is the last Fangbot of his kind.
 After Spin saves Pikea and gives him back to Ms. Appy, it appears that she knows more about Spin than she is letting on, and it also seems that she trained Pikea to protect Spin.
 It is revealed in "Paradigm Shift Part 2" that Captain Pounder brought Spin to her class as a BotTot after saving him from being destroyed by Vertex like the other members of the Zushin tribe.
-It is also revealed in Spin's flashback that Pikea fought in the battle.